AdapterShack/jeffdb/README.md

 * Yes, the id field must literally be named "id".
 * Getting an object by its ID is simply asking the server to read that one file by name.
 * Getting an object by any other field, scans every file in the directory.
 In RDMS terms, every select is a table scan, and there are no indexes.
+* In the REST API, querying is limited to exact matching on one or more fields (using as a Java API is not subject to this limitation)
 * No attempt ever to lock anything or be safe for concurrent uses - we assume only one user at a time (if even one).

 You probably should not use this as a database.
 It was written mainly as an exercise in